ameliadz/P2-NYT-Books-App/README.md

 <hr />

 ### Post-MVP
 - May add ability to save a book to a favorites list or wishlist using local storage and React Router.
-This idea came to me about 2 hours before the project was due, so... next time.
+This idea came to me about 2 hours before the project was due, so... it's on the to-do list.